 12. Limitation of remedies and liability

-- any breach of the terms implied by section 12 of the Sale of Goods Act 1979 or section 2 of the Supply of Goods and Services Act 1982; or
+- Any breach of the terms implied by section 12 of the Sale of Goods Act 1979 or section 2 of the Supply of Goods and Services Act 1982

-- any other liability which cannot be excluded or limited under applicable law.
+- Any other liability which cannot be excluded or limited under applicable law

 - We will not be liable to you for any damage to software, damage to or loss of data, loss of profit, anticipated profits, revenues, anticipated savings, goodwill or business opportunity, or for any indirect or consequential loss or damage.

-- any action or claim:
+- Any action or claim:

-- that the Materials or content placed on the Deliverable by any person other than us constitutes Inappropriate Content;
+- That the Materials or content placed on the Deliverable by any person other than us constitutes Inappropriate Content

-- made against us by a third party arising out of or in connection with the provision of the Services, to the extent that such claim arises out of your (or your employees’, agents’, contractors’ or subcontractors’) breach, negligent performance or failure or delay in performance of the Agreement;
+- Made against us by a third party arising out of or in connection with the provision of the Services, to the extent that such claim arises out of your (or your employees’, agents’, contractors’ or subcontractors’) breach, negligent performance or failure or delay in performance of the agreement

-- your breach of any warranty;
+- Your breach of any warranty

-- your breach of the terms of any licence of third party software or other third party intellectual property rights utilised in relation to the Deliverable;
+- Your breach of the terms of any licence of third party software or other third party intellectual property rights utilised in relation to the Deliverable

-- the enforcement of the Agreement (including but not exclusive to the collection of any amount payable to us that is due and outstanding).
+- The enforcement of the agreement (including but not exclusive to the collection of any amount payable to us that is due and outstanding)

 13. Intellectual property rights

-- give access to the software in the Deliverable licensed to you under the terms of this Agreement through any network of computers to users who are not your employees or agents;
+- Give access to the software in the Deliverable licensed to you under the terms of this agreement through any network of computers to users who are not your employees or agents

-- disassemble, decompile, reverse translate, or in any other manner decode the software in the Deliverable, except as permitted by law.
+- Disassemble, decompile, reverse translate, or in any other manner decode the software in the Deliverable, except as permitted by law

-- The indemnities in clause 12.4.1, clause 13.5, clause 13.6 and clause 14.4 are subject to the following conditions:
+- The indemnities in clause 12.4.1, clause 13.5 and clause 13.6 are subject to all of the following conditions:

-- the indemnified party promptly notifies the indemnifier in writing of the claim;
+- The indemnified party promptly notifies the indemnifier in writing of the claim

-- the indemnified party makes no admissions or settlements without the indemnifier’s prior written consent;
+- The indemnified party makes no admissions or settlements without the indemnifier’s prior written consent

-- the indemnified party allows the indemnifier complete control over the litigation and settlement of any action or claim.
+- The indemnified party allows the indemnifier complete control over the litigation and settlement of any action or claim

 14. Deliverable content